Best Engagement Ring for My Finger

 - Finger width

 The size and shape of the center stone along with the shape of the band play a significant role in ring buying.
 And, don't forget to factor in your typical nail length.
-If they're normally kept extra-long, your fingers will appear longer too, so you may want to factor them into the equation.
+If you normally keep them extra-long, your fingers will appear longer, too, so you may want to factor them into the equation.

 The Best Fit For Your Finger

 : You're in luck!
 Most styles will work for you.
 A few suggestions include:

 - An especially flattering princess or round cut stone

 - A wider band to help balance out the length

 - A bold statement-making style, if that's up your alley

 If you have shorter fingers, you'll want a ring that helps elongate their appearance.
 We suggest: